Rob is a pool-service industry professional with over 20 years of experience.

 Help!
-The Pool is Green!
+The Pool Is Green!

 Treating a pool that has turned green?
-This article will get you step-by-step through how to get that nasty pool in shape.
+This article will take you step-by-step through how to get that nasty pool in shape.
 I will also cover some basic chemistry and filtering tips to prevent this from happening again.

-Six Steps to a Clean a Green Pool
+Six Steps to Cleaning a Green Pool

-- Test the water to determine the PH balance.
+- Test the water to determine the pH balance.

 - Shock the pool.

 - Pump and filter the pool to regain balance.